pake007/simple-clone/README.md

       });

 The generated input will be 'user[projects][1][name]', 'user[projects][2][name]'.

+Option :plus_icon_style and :minus_icon_style, can control the display style of the plus and minus icons, the icon is display inline by default, but if your specify this option as 'block', the icon will display block.

+Option :plus_text and :minus_text, specify the text of plus and minus icons instead of '+' and '-'

 ### Customize
 Simple-clone provides a very simple css, you can easily customize youself, like setting the img for the '+' and '-' button.